Anwaroxxx/Anwaroxxx/README.md

 ---

 ### 📘 What I'm Up To
-- Currently building web apps using JavaScript, Python, and Linux tools
+- Currently learning web apps & JavaScript, Python, and Linux tools
 - Working on personal projects and open-source contributions
 - Learning about system design, architecture, and best engineering practices
 - Experimenting with new dev tools, workflows, and automation